Frequently Asked Questions about the SEER-CAHPS Dataset

 Is Medicare Part D data part of the SEER-CAHPS linked data resource?

-At this time, Medicare Part D claims data are not available in the SEER-CAHPS linked data resource.
+At this time, Medicare Part D claims data in SEER-CAHPS are only available for cancer cases.

 Is SEER-CAHPS the SEER-Medicare linkage with the CAHPS survey added?